Nicosia: Education

 Nicosia has a large student community as it is the seat of five universities, the University of Cyprus (UCY), the University of Nicosia, the European University Cyprus, the Open University of Cyprus and Frederick University.
 In addition, the city is home to the oldest still-operational high-school in Cyprus, Pancyprian Gymnasium.

-Nicosia is also home to one of the largest historic Armenian schools, the Melkonian Educational Institute established in 1926 which operated until 2005.
+Nicosia is also home to one of the largest historic Armenian schools, the Melkonian Educational Institute established in 1926 and operated until 2005.
 The Melkonian Institution was created as an orphanage in the aftermath of the Armenian genocide of 1915–1923.